Thoreau Campus History

 Our vision is to continue providing excellent worship services and RE content while making an impact in Fort Bend County.
 Recently, First Church purchased a 5 acre property to establish a new permanent home for the Thoreau Campus in Richmond.
-We are excited to move to the new campus as of November 18, 2018.
+We moved to the our new campus as of November 18, 2018.
 To better serve the needs of new families that are joining us, we initiated new family programming and a Special Gifts Campaign to expand classroom space, build a playground, further enhance our campus.

 We are proud of our history as a beacon of liberal religion in Fort Bend County, and we welcome people of all faiths and backgrounds to come visit us!